oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

+# Securely Clone, Unplug/Plug PDBs Using Transparent Database Encryption (TDE)

-### Introduction
+## Introduction

-In this lab we will go through the steps to add a wallet & keys to CDB's and PDB's, uplug a PDB, plug it into a different CDB & then move the key.
+In this lab we will go through the steps to add a wallet & keys to CDB's and PDB's, unplug a PDB, plug it into a different CDB & then move the key.

 *Estimated Workshop Time* :60 Minutes